sheldrake/PM/handbook/code-review-checklist.md

 ### Testing best practices checklist

-I hope we all agree that testing is part of a developer's job and if we had a discussion on testing it would be about the different way to do it, not whether we should do it or not.
-Bad news is that there is no one way fits for all - still I'd advise you to follow the cycle of Test Driven development.
-Good news is that hopefully on a project there is a common understanding on at least what should be done.
-If there is none, step in and advocate for testing, gather articles, studies and convince.
-You'll be much more respected.
-Here a few points to clarify in regards of the testing part:

 - [ ] Are there enough unit tests?
 - [ ] Are there enough non-regression tests?
 - [ ] Do tests test one thing?